 ...And how to avoid it.

-Protective styles are a useful way of maintaining your hair’s integrity and strength and is popular among naturalistas who want to keep their hair free from tangles or any other damage.
+Protective style is a useful way of maintaining your hair’s integrity and strength; it is popular among naturalistas who want to keep their hair free from tangles or any other damage.

-There are different ways that you can protect your hair, these can be done through braids, wigs, weaves, basically, any style that tucks your natural hair away so that it is untouched to receive little to no manipulation.
+There are different ways that you can protect your hair, these can be done through braids, wigs, or weaves.
+Basically, any style that tucks your natural hair away so that it is untouched to receive little to no manipulation.

 Sometimes, however, even in our best efforts, we can cause more harm than good with protective styling.
 How can protective styling go wrong if it is supposed to protect your hair?
 We’ve put together some of the top ways we can get it wrong.

 While your hair is in its protective style, it can be easy to forget to apply a water-based product to your hair periodically.
 Hair needs moisture to retain its elasticity, without it, it becomes brittle and snaps.
 To maintain moisture; try a moisturizing spritz or create a D.I.Y. by mixing some of our Get Slick Hair Smoothie in a spritz bottle with filtered water, this is will keep your hair and scalp hydrated, soft and it will prevent product buildup.

 2. Too much tension in your protective style.